COSC3020/isomorphism-nodes-connectivity-ziyuWang6666/README.md

 $G_1=(V_1 , E_1)$ is isomorphic to $G_2 = (V_2, E_2)$ if there exists a
 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+## Answer

+I have two graphs they are called A and B, these are isomorphic which means there exists a function f that is bijective one-to-one and onto that map goes both directions.
+Because of these additional properties above, two graphs $A$ and $B$ have the same number of nodes that are completely connected and are also isomorphic.
+For example:

+Graph A: has two nodes A and B, they are completely connected as follows

+A____B

+Graph B: has two nodes C and D, they are also completely connected as follows.

+C____D

+Both graphs A and B have two nodes, they are completely connected.
+Because of bijective properties, both one-to-one and onto mapping in bidirectional.
+So, they are isomorphic.